ProctorEdu

 Firstly, teachers should make sure that the students are well-versed in the topics that will appear in the exams.
 They can review and go through all the vital details before the exam to reduce test anxiety.
 This way, students can polish their skills and comprehensively understand the topics appearing in the exam.

 It will also give students confidence and boost their morale before the test.
 Since most tests now happen online, teachers should help students learn how the system works.
-Students should be aware of these technologies and systems used during their exams.
+Students should learn how to manage anxiety by developing strong study habits and organizing their time effectively.

 Discuss With Students their Fear and Anxiety